 4 Don’t be afraid to automate

 When time is tight and there is no room for error, or you simply need to move data between parts of the business or applications without manual intervention or sight, automation can make all the difference.
 Of course, it doesn’t work for everything, and your business will still need ‘the human touch’ in some areas.
-But for more mechanical or repetitive processes, where accuracy is crucial but interaction isn’t, explore the benefits of automation to ensure your FM organisation meets compliance demands every time.
+But for more mechanical or repetitive processes, where accuracy is crucial but interaction isn’t, explore the benefits of automation to ensure your Facilities Management organisation meets compliance demands every time.

-Automation offers you some data security benefits but more often the focus is on saving you significant time and therefore costs for FM businesses.
+Automation offers you some data security benefits but more often the focus is on saving you significant time and therefore costs for Facilities Management businesses.
 For example, you could enable your employees to access and update their personal information online in a secure way, as well as giving them access to be able to update their work availability, request holidays etc saving time and cost.
 This takes away forms and data floating around on paper.
 All this information could then be protected and updated with little risk of exposure to data breach and therein GDPR compliance.

 5 Act now